Jakus23/non/README.md

 * aliases, and
 * terminals.

-**Hello World!**
-This example is valid:

-`Hello World`
+**The Hello World! example**

-Save in a file with a `.non` extension.
+Save `Hello World` in a file with a `.non` extension.
 You're done with your first program.

-Over time it became more consequential for me, to the point where my business modeling is digitised using _non_ before any real discussions or implementation started.
+Over time it became more consequential for me, to the point where my business modeling is digitised using _non_ before any real discussion with dev.

 More about each token...